Post Updated on

 Our mission is to Save Bees, one hive at a time, by helping you keep Honey Bees alive.

-Yolanda from Yolybear's Beekeeping Journal – Toronto Canada
+Yolanda from Yolybear's Beekeeping Journal – Ontario, Canada

-Yolanda is from Toronto in Canada and keeps bees in very cold winters, check out her podcast HERE
+Yolanda is from Kingston in Ontario and keeps bees in very cold winters, check out her podcast HERE

 Do you want to bee a Roving Reporter?